Regulators spell out fine print of big bank rescues

 Triggers can include a credit rating downgrade, a fall in capital ratios, a run on deposits or being asked to post more collateral to back trades.

-However, the FSB shied away from a specific capital ratio trigger, as Swiss regulators have done with Credit Suisse Group AG CSGN.VX and UBS AG UBSN.VX, two banks also on the G20 list and subject to the new guidance.
+However, the FSB shied away from a specific capital ratio trigger, as Swiss regulators have done with Credit Suisse Group AG and UBS AG, two banks also on the G20 list and subject to the new guidance.

 Holders of Credit Suisse's bonds, for example, will bear losses if the banks' core capital ratio falls below 7 percent, a level some hawkish regulators feel is too low.

-Barclays Plc (BARC.L), whose bonds are wiped out if its core equity capital ratio falls below 7 percent, had told the FSB that triggers should be determined by the bank itself, though subject to review by supervisors.
+Barclays Plc, whose bonds are wiped out if its core equity capital ratio falls below 7 percent, had told the FSB that triggers should be determined by the bank itself, though subject to review by supervisors.

 The guidance also gives flexibility for banks who may need several resolution plans to cover different operations across the world, though all plans show where bonds would be held for writing down.